ooroor/hellostrangeworld/readme.md

 - Liveness and readiness
 - Compile all reports to the site directory
 - Tidy up all that report/site mess, please...
+- Remember to add Prometheus to the datasource as well
 #### Done TODO-s:
 ### Future plans and ambitions
 1. A very thin layer above plain JDBC, like QueryDSL?